-Happy 2018!
+Happy New Year!
 All around the world people celebrate the changing of the year in all kinds of ways.
-Let us know what your New Years/New Years Eve traditions are.
+Let us know what your New Years/New Year’s Eve traditions are.
 Meanwhile, we have a few for you, incase you’ve been curious how the rest of the world ushers in a new year.

 Grapes!
 We’re starting with Spain because our lifestyle editor grew up with this tradition and has passed it to many of her friends.
 Traditionally you swallow 12 grapes within the first minute of the New Year.
 Every grape signifies a goal or intention you have for the New Year.
 If you need inspiration just think along the lines of: health, travel, love, peace, etc to name a few.
 Let us know what your 12 grapes would be.

-In Denmark the celebrate midnight by breaking unused plates.
+In Denmark, they celebrate midnight by breaking unused plates.
 The Danish don’t just smash plates anywhere.
-They’re supposed to shatter them against the doorways of your friends, and family with affection and well wishes for their New Year.
+They’re supposed to shatter them against the doorways of your friends and family with affection and well wishes for their New Year.

 The Dane’s are killing the traditions here.
 They also ring the New Year in by climbing on chair and literally jumping into the New Year as they jump with the strike of midnight.